By: Marilyn L. Davis, founder and Editor-in-Chief at From Addict 2 Advocate

-Her book Challenges in Writing Your Dissertation: Coping With the Emotional, Interpersonal, and Spiritual Struggles (Rowman & Littlefield Education, 2015) further aids doctoral candidates to award of their degrees.
+Her book Challenges in Writing Your Dissertation: Coping With the Emotional, Interpersonal, and Spiritual Struggles (Rowman & Littlefield Education, 2015) further aid doctoral candidates in obtaining their degrees.

 As part of pursuing her writing Dream, Noelle’s mission is to help other writers reach theirs and create the lives they truly desire.
-Taking her own advice (hard as it may be), she is completing her first novel.
+She is completing her first novel, taking her own advice (hard as it may be).

-She runs “Cat Lyon’s Reading & Writing Den” helping authors market their books throughout social media.
+She runs “Cat Lyon’s Reading & Writing Den,” helping authors market their books on social media.

 Catherine was invited to be in media articles by The University of Columbia, Nautil.us, and Time.com.

-She seeks platforms to raise awareness, inform, and educated others about gambling addiction and recovery.
+She seeks platforms to raise awareness, inform, and educate others about gambling addiction and recovery.
 She resides in Arizona and So.
 Oregon.
 Catherine’s Social Media: Facebook – Twitter – LinkedIn.